-August 31 2018 rolled forward
+August 31 2019 rolled forward

-Valuation Date to August 31, 2019
+Valuation Date to August 31, 2020

 Actuarial Cost Method Individual Entry Age Normal

+Inflation 2.30%

-Inflation 2.30% Discount Rate 2.63%
+Discount Rate 2.63%

-Aging Factors

-Expenses

-Based on plan specific experience
+Aging Factors Based on plan specific experience

-Third-party administrative expenses
+Expenses Third-party administrative expenses

 related to the delivery of health care

 benefits are included in the age-adjusted

 claims costs.

-Payroll Growth Rate

-Not provided in TRS 2019 CAFR Projected Salary Increases

-3.05% - 9.05%, including inflation
+Projected Salary Increases 3.05% - 9.05%, including inflation

-Healthcare Trend Rates

-Not provided in TRS 2019 CAFR
+Healthcare Trend Rates Not provided in TRS 2020 CAFR

-Election Rates

-Normal Retirement: 70% participation
+Election Rates Normal Retirement: 70% participation

-prior to age 65 and 75% participation after age 65, 25% of pre-65 retirees are assumed to discontinue at age 65
+prior to age 65 and 75% participation

+after age 65, 25% of pre-65 retirees are

+assumed to discontinue at age 65

 Ad hoc post-employment benefit changes None

-Other Information: In this valuation the impact of the Cadillac Tax that is returning in fiscal year 2023, has been calculated as a portion of the trend assumption.
-Assumptions and methods used to determine the impact of the Cadillac Tax include:

-- 2018 thresholds of \$850/\$2,292 were indexed annually by 2.50 percent. - Premium data submitted was not adjusted for permissible exclusions to the Cadillac Tax. - There were no special adjustments to the dollar limit other than those permissible for non-Medicare retirees over 55.

-Results indicate that the value of the excise tax would be reasonably represented by a 25 basis point addition to the long term trend rate assumption.
+C. M. C. C. Martin Martin

+Other Information: There is none for 2020.

 Discount Rate.
-A single discount rate of 2.63% was used to measure the total OPEB liability.
-There was a decrease of 1.06 percent in the discount rate since the previous year.
+A single discount rate of 2.33% was used to measure the total OPEB liability.
+There was a decrease of .30 percent in the discount rate since the previous year.
 Because the plan is essentially a "pay-as-you-go" plan, the single discount rate is equal to the prevailing municipal bond rate.
 The projection of cash flows used to determine the discount rate assumed that contributions from active members and those of the contributing employers and the non-employer contribution entity are made at the statutory required rates.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to not be able to make all future benefit payments of current plan members.
 Therefore, the municipal bond rate was applied to all periods of projected benefits payments to determine the total OPEB liability.